-(This is different to our standard configuration (Master-Slave) where one of the UC8's is set as a Master and controls the other UC8 (Slave)).
+(This is different to our standard configuration (Master-Slave) where one of the UC8's is set as a Master and controls the other three UC8's (Slaves)).

-To change from Master-Slave it is necessary to remove the wiring so that the Master UC8 is not communicating with the slave UC8.
-It is necessary to change the dip switches on the Slave UC8 so that it no-longer expect communication from a UC8 Master.
+To change from Master-Slave it is necessary to remove the wiring so that the Master UC8 is not communicating with the slave UC8s.
+It is necessary to change the dip switches on the Slave UC8's so that they no-longer expect communication from a UC8 Master.